 In 2004-2006, I was an Exam Moderator for the Prelims Economics component of the degrees of Philosophy, Politics & Economics, and History & Economics, at the Department of Economics, University of Oxford.
 Occasionally I am an M.Phil./M.Sc. thesis examiner in areas of my expertise.

-I was in charge of Economics studies at Oriel College for six years till 2006, teaching both macroeconomics and microeconomics at all levels, before concentrating on my global health research.
+2000-2006: I was Organising Tutor/Director of Economic studies at Oriel College for six years, teaching both macroeconomics and microeconomics at all levels, before concentrating on my global health research.
 I previously taught (microeconomics, macroeconomics, industrial organisation, banking, and finance) at several other colleges of the University of Oxford: I was Tutor for Economics at Christ Church College, St. Edmund Hall, Hertford College, Worcester College, and Keble College.

 I was part-time research officer for a year at Oxford's (then) Institute of Economics and Statistics.